Rex Morgan, M.D.: Artists and writers

 Dallis died in July 1991.
 Woody Wilson became the writer.
 His name appeared in September 1991.
 From 1948 to 1978, the strip was drawn by Marvin Bradley, with backgrounds by John Frank Edgington.
 Edgington retired in 1976.
 Their team was succeeded from 1979 to 1981 by former Terry and the Pirates assistant Frank Springer.
 Fernando Da Silva briefly took over the strip in 1982, then in 1983 Tony DiPreta became the main artist.
 On 19 June 2000, long-time DC Comics artist Graham Nolan began a 13-year stint.
 On 30 December 2013, Terry Beatty made his debut as the strip's artist.
 In spring 2016 Wilson left and Beatty became the writer.

 Uncredited assistants during the 1970s included Fran Matera, Alex Kotzky and André LeBlanc.
 With the changes in artists, the character have been known to change appearance.
 With Nolan's art first appearing in 2000, a complete overhaul of the characters' physical appearances was seen.
+When Beatty became artist at the end of 2013, he redesigned the characters in his own way.

-Pop culture references
+In popular culture

 In The Simpsons episode "Krusty Gets Kancelled", Homer Simpson is reading the funny pages and comments, "Ah, Rex Morgan, M.D., you have the prescription for the daily blues."

 Cartoonist Bill Watterson occasionally drew his syndicated newspaper comic strip Calvin and Hobbes in the realistic style of Rex Morgan, M.D., when depicting six-year-olds Calvin and Susie playing "house."

+A parody of the Defenders of the Earth cartoon, called Protectors of the Earth, is made up of comic strip characters Dr. Rex Morgan, Mary Worth, Garfield and Mark Trail.